strontic/strontic.github.io/xcyclopedia/library/Arc.exe-B57977528C92003A4BF710A735663065.md

 ## Signature

-* Status: The file C:\program files\PeaZip\res\arc\Arc.exe is not digitally signed.
+* Status: The file C:\Program Files\PeaZip\res\arc\Arc.exe is not digitally signed.
 You cannot run this script on the current system.
 For more information about running scripts and setting execution policy, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170
 * Serial: ``
 * Thumbprint: ``
 * Issuer: